 Vitamins Health Benefits

 Vitamins act to release the energy we get from the food we eat.
 They work to develop our red blood cells and help in blood clotting.
 Vitamins also keep our hair, eyes, and skin healthy.
 More importantly, vitamins have the ability to help prevent and treat a variety of diseases like high cholesterol levels and heart problems.

 Vitamin deficiency is called Avitaminosis and diagnosing it is difficult, hence a consultation with a health professional is recommended when there are concerns about the adequacy of your vitamin intake.
-Examples of vitamin deficiency:
+Examples of vitamin deficiency include: